enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-operator.md

 console.log(Employee.firstname) // undefined
 ```

-## bit operator
+## Bits Operator

 `<<`: left shift

 - excess bits are discarded
+- for positive number, 0 bits are added to the right
-- zero bits are added to the right
+- for negative number, 1 bits are added to the right

 ```js
 const a = 5  // 00000000000000000000000000000101